Did you know allowable expenses, as HMRC calls them, can reduce your Self Assessment tax bill?

 Even if you’re paying an accountant to help with your tax return, it is useful to have a basic understanding of your allowable expenses so you can have the right discussions about your business affairs.

 You can claim tax back on some of the costs of running your business – what’s called allowable expenses.
 These appear as costs in your business accounts and will be deducted from the profit that you pay tax on.

 In other words, expenses can reduce the average sole trader tax bill – and often significantly.

 Allowable expenses you can claim back

 Below are some things you can claim for.
-Note that we assume you’re using cash basis accounting, and the rules for traditional accounting can be slightly different.
+Just to reiterate, we assume you’re using cash basis accounting, and the rules for traditional accounting can be slightly different.

 Remember that you can also use simplified expenses.
 These are flat rates that you can use to calculate tax relief on vehicles, working from home and living on your business premises, and can make working out expenses significantly easier.

 1. Business premises

-Many sole traders run their businesses from their home, in which case you can only claim tax back on the part of these expenses that you use for your business, including heating, electricity, council tax and mortgage interest.
+Many sole traders run their businesses from their home, in which case you can only claim tax back on the proportion of those expenses that relate to the space you use for your business, including heating, electricity, council tax and mortgage interest.

 You’ll need to find a realistic way of dividing the costs.
 You may divide your bills according to the number of rooms you use for your business or the amount of time you spend working from home.